BrandonTheHamm/FastFind/README.md

 * Not tested in Sublime Text 2

 ## Installation
-Clone the repo or download zip.
-The files need to in a folder (eg: FastFind) under the sublime plugsins folder Copy the contents of the User directory to sublime plugins user directory.
-If you already have customer actions for mouse click defined in ```Default (Windows0.sublime-mousemap``` then merge the contents.
-If you are not on windows, then update your corresponding OS specific mouse map.
+* Clone the repo or download zip
+* The files need to in a folder (eg: FastFind) under the sublime plugsins folder
+* Move the contents of the User directory to sublime plugins user directory.
+If you already have customer actions for mouse click defined in ```Default (Windows).sublime-mousemap``` then merge the contents.
+If you are not on windows, then update your corresponding OS specific mouse map file.

 ## Usage
 * Once installed, the plugin will work only if files are saved under a project and if the project is open